-Ok, ok, we can call root SED proto-indo-European, but -LO is a typical Slavic suffix!
+Ok, perhaps we could call the root SED proto-indo-European, but -LO is a typical Slavic suffix!

-So just like we have a word “paper” because of “papyrus”, the word “book” comes from the “beech” tree.
+So just like we have the word “paper” because of “papyrus”, the word “book” comes from the “beech” tree.
 So let’s see some parallels:

 - ENGLISH: BOOK – BEECH